lmangani/duckdb-extension-clickhouse-sql/README.md

 ###### Disclaimer
 > DuckDB ® is a trademark of DuckDB Foundation.
 ClickHouse® is a trademark of ClickHouse Inc. All trademarks, service marks, and logos mentioned or depicted are the property of their respective owners.
-The use of any third-party trademarks, brand names, product names, and company names is purely informative and does not imply endorsement, affiliation, or association with the respective owners.
+The use of any third-party trademarks, brand names, product names, and company names is purely informative or intended as parody and does not imply endorsement, affiliation, or association with the respective owners.